quangnguyen17/react-typescript-starter-project/README.md

 ## How to use this template

-- Run the command below to create a new project:
+Run the command below to create a new project, replace `your-project-name` with your actual project name.

 ```bash
 git clone https://github.com/quangnguyen17/react-typescript-template.git your-project-name
 ```

-_* Replace `your-project-name` with your actual project name_

 #### To install project dependencies: